AnshumanSrivastavaGit/python_ethical_hacking/README.md

 ## Description

-* This repository contains a collection of ethical hacking programs such as backdoors, keyloggers, credential harvesters, network hacking tooks and website hacking tools written in Python.
+* This repository contains a collection of ethical hacking programs such as backdoors, keyloggers, credential harvesters, and network/website monitoring tools written in Python.

 ## Learning Objectives